Skip to content

 SENCOs, crisis planning in schools and the international problem of ‘off rolling’ or ‘grey exclusions’

-Elizabeth J. Done, Lecturer (Inclusion) at Plymouth University Helen Knowler, Lecturer (Inclusion) at Plymouth University
+Elizabeth Done, Associate Professor (Inclusion) at Plymouth University Helen Knowler, Associate Professor at University College London

 In a newly published study (Done & Knowler, 2021a) we investigated the strategic leadership role of special educational needs coordinators (SENCOs) in planning for Covid-19 with particular reference to exclusionary practices prior to, during and following pandemic-induced school closures in England.
 Funded by a 2020 BERA Small Grants Fund award, the research completes a series of small-scale studies relating to illegal exclusionary practices in schools in England from the perspectives of senior school leaders (Done & Knowler 2021b), parents (Done, Knowler, Pickett-Jones, & Warnes, 2021), and SENCOs.